-Established in 1945, AmorePacific Corporation is South Korea’s largest beauty & health company with more than thirty brands of skin care, makeup, fragrance, hair care, oral care and body care products.
+Established in 1945, AmorePacific Corporation is South Korea’s largest beauty & health company with 27 brands of skin care, makeup, fragrance, hair care, oral care and body care products.
 The brand portfolio also includes green tea.
 It started out as a small family business selling hair oil made from camellia seeds in 1932.

-AmorePacific owns nearly 40 percent market share in South Korea and although it has been ranked among the top twenty beauty companies in the world, its forays in to global markets are rather recent.
+AmorePacific dominates half the market in South Korea and although it has been the first South Korean company to be 7th in the top 10 beauty companies in the world by Women’s Wear Daily (WWD), its forays in to global markets are rather recent.
 While its premium Laneige brand, for example, debuted in 1993, it only became available outside of Korea in 2002.
 With the world’s population expected to reach 7.6 billion by 2020, and much of the world’s new consumers coming from Asia, AmorePacific knows that its future success depends on becoming a more regional and global brand.

 In 2013, AmorePacific ranked as the world’s 17th biggest cosmetics company in terms of global sales.
 L’Oréal was number one, followed by Unilever and Procter & Gamble.
 AmorePacific is the third-largest cosmetics company in Asia behind Japanese companies Shiseido and Kao.
 Its gradual expansion in Asia is highlighted by an increase in its skincare market share in China from 1.2 percent in 2007 to 2.6 percent in 2012, putting it above Unilever and Johnson & Johnson, according to global research firm Euromonitor.

-AmorePacific operates around 13,300 point of sales across all distribution channels in 14 countries including US, France, Singapore and Indonesia.
+AmorePacific operates around 13,300 point of sales across all distribution channels in 14 countries including US, China, France, and South East Asia.

 AmorePacific is headed by Suh Kyung-Bae who succeeded in 1997 from his father and founder Suh Sung-Whan.
 As the youngest son, he grew up watching his grandmother and father developing cosmetics products.
 Suh Kyung-Bae is famous for trying all products before their launch – except in one category: mascara.
 He is the chairman and CEO of the company.

-AmorePacific has a wide portfolio of brands under the group umbrella including: Aestura, Amos Professional, Annick Goutal (Paris), Dantrol, Espoir, Etude House, Hanyul, Happy Bath, Hera, Illi, Innisfree, Iope, Lirikos, Lolita Lempicka, Makeon, Mamonde, Median, Mirepa, Mise en scene, Odyssey, Osulloc, Primera, Ryo, Songyum, VBProgram and Verite.
+AmorePacific has a wide portfolio of brands under the group umbrella including: Aestura, AmorePacific, Amos Professional, Annick Goutal (Paris), Aritaum, Espoir, Etude House, Fresh Pop, Hanyul, Happy Bath, Hera, Illi, Innisfree, Iope, Laneige, Lirikos, Makeon, Mamonde, Median, Mise en scene, Odyssey, Osulloc, Primera, Ryo, Sulwhasoo, Verite and Vital Beautie.

-AmorePacific’s vision is to be thought of as the “Asian Beauty Creator” in the minds of customers by providing total care beauty and health products.
-“Beauty” is a word that permeates many levels of the company, including how they refer to creating beautiful relationships with business partners and local communities.
+AmorePacific’s vision is to be thought of as the “Asian Beauty Creator” in the minds of customers by providing total care through its beauty and health products.
+“Beauty” is a word that permeates many levels of the company, including how they create beautiful relationships with business partners and local communities.
 By expanding this philosophy beyond products, the belief can guide social contributions as well.
 Executives are determined to make AmorePacific one of the most respected beauty companies in the world.